-Obtaining a handicap parking permit is a relief for a lot of people.
+Qualifying for you parking permit and obtaining it is a relief for a lot of people.
 Getting more convenient access to the places you travel to can be a lifesaver.
 But just because you have that coveted placard in your hand doesn’t mean you won’t still have rules to follow, both as a driver and as a passenger.
-To make sure you’re always on the right side of the law when using your placard, here’s a list of some mistakes that disabled parking permit owners should watch out for.
+To make sure you’re always on the right side of the law when displaying your handicap placard, here’s a list of some mistakes that disabled parking permit owners should watch out for.

 1. Obtaining a fraudulent placard

 The most important thing to avoid is purchasing a fraudulent placard that hasn’t been issued by the state you live in.
-So what happens if you fraudulently obtain or use a disabled parking permit?
+So what happens if you obtain or if you fraudulently use a disabled parking permit?
 Well… nothing good!

-Any nonofficial placards are considered illegal, and if you’re caught using one, you’ll most likely be issued a ticket and a fine.
+Any nonofficial placards are considered illegal, and if you’re caught using one, you’ll most likely be issued a ticket and a fine for misuse of disabled parking permits.
 In some states, this type of placard abuse could even come with probation or jail time.
 So if you’re getting a placard, make sure to only obtain it through the legitimate Department of Motor Vehicles (DMV) office in your state.

 2. Driving with your parking permit up

 Some disabled drivers may be in the habit of leaving their parking placard hanging from their rearview mirror when the car is in motion.
 However, this is in strict violation of safe driving laws, because the placard can obstruct your view while driving.
-So, whenever you start your vehicle, remember to take down your placard – it should only be up when your car is parked.
+So, whenever you start your vehicle, remember to take down your placard—you should only display your handicap placard when your car is parked.

 3. Forgetting to display your permit when you’re parked